alex-polus/ML-Product-Classifier/README.md

 # ML-Product-Classifier
+Wrote an entire notebook covering various beginner clasification models, used amazon review dataset to cover initital data preperation, consisting of various methods

-Scikit-learn library to build a ML model with a classification algorithm
+Scikit-learn library to build a ML model